B-Divyesh/GrahaOS/README.md

 > * The compiler: GCC 15.x.x

 > **On Originality and Inspiration:**
-> While the concept of an AI-integrated OS is not entirely new—such as Rutgers University's AIOS SDK framework—GrahaOS maintains a unique approach by integrating AI from the kernel level up, not as an application-layer addition.
+> While the concept of an AI-integrated OS is not entirely new:-such as Rutgers University's AIOS SDK framework, GrahaOS maintains a unique approach by integrating AI from the kernel level up, not as an application-layer addition.
 Even if others are exploring similar ideas, I’m committed to continuing this project out of passion and belief in its potential.

 ---